simphotonics/directed_graph/README.md

 For simplicity, edges are (internally) stored in a structure of type `Map<Vertex<T>, List<Vertex<T>>>` and there is nothing preventing a user from inserting self-loops or multiple edges between the same nodes.
-While self-loops will render a graph cyclic, multiple entries of the same edge does not affect the algorithms calculating a topological ordering of vertices.
+While self-loops will render a graph cyclic, multiple entries of the same edge do not affect the algorithms calculating a topological ordering of vertices.

 ## Usage